Holding, Sailing Sheet Installation, Sandra Hawkins 2019

 The Shape(s) of Water, 2018.

 Mixed media on Tyvec.
-9’ x 4’
+9 x 4

-A collaboration by Kathy Bergquist, Dawn Dale, Cindy Deachman, Carol Howard Donati, Petra Halkes, Lynn Hart, Sandra Hawkins, Patricia Kenny, Laurie Koensgen, Doris Lamontagne, Jacqueline Milner, Rene Price, Dan Sharp, Beth Shepherd, Svetlana Swinimer, Shirley Yik.
+A collaboration by Kathy Bergquist, Dawn Dale, Cindy Deachman, Carol Howard Donati, Petra Halkes, Lynn Hart, Sandra Hawkins, Patricia Kenny, Laurie Koensgen, Doris Lamontagne, Jacqueline Milner, Rene Price, Dan Sharp, Beth Shepherd, Svetlana Swinimer, and Shirley Yik.

 Category: